dikshaphuloria/Renewable_Energy_Consumption_Analysis/README.md

 ## Guide

-Please follow the below step to reproduce our project
+Please follow the below steps to reproduce the project

 Clone the git repository